sybrk/xliff-reader/README.md

 # xliff-reader
-Read .*xliff files in your browser
+Read xliff 1.2 files in your browser.